Cluster Restore

 This section explains how to restore a NVIDIA Run:ai cluster on a different Kubernetes environment.

 In the event of a critical Kubernetes failure or alternatively, if you want to migrate a NVIDIA Run:ai cluster to a new Kubernetes environment, simply reinstall the NVIDIA Run:ai cluster.
-Once you have reinstalled and reconnected the cluster - projects, workloads and other cluster data is synced automatically.
+Once you have reinstalled and reconnected the cluster, projects, workloads and other cluster data are synced automatically.

-The restoration or back-up of NVIDIA Run:ai cluster Advanced features and Customized deployment configurations which are stored locally on the Kubernetes cluster is optional and they can be restored and backed-up separately.
+The restoration or backup of NVIDIA Run:ai advanced cluster configurations which are stored locally on the Kubernetes cluster is optional and can be restored and backed up separately.

 As back-up of data is not required, the backup procedure is optional for advanced deployments, as explained above.